mmbman/Katagiri/1986-07-26-Verse-of-Closing-the-Sutra.md

 **Question:** Hojo-san?

-**Katagiri:** *Hai*.
+**Katagiri Roshi:** *Hai*.

 **Question:** I realize that I thought I was putting my whole heart into something, but I wasn’t, and I don’t know... how do you know?

-**Katagiri:** Well, with your [six] senses, it’s very difficult to know.
+**Katagiri Roshi:** Well, with your [six] senses, it’s very difficult to know.
 But if you do it, if think there must ... it manifests itself naturally.
 That’s why all you have to do is you really have to devote yourself to practice every day.
 If you want to master dance, as a dancer, you have to practice.
 Completely beyond your emotional situation, beyond your like or dislike, every day you have to practice.
 And then, this practice, if you think of the future, we don’t know the guarantee, whether you become a great dancer or not.
 But all you have to do is, every day you have to practice like this.

 And then, it’s progress, naturally.